jslater89/OpenTafl/README.txt

 13. VERSION HISTORY -----------------------------------------------------------
+v0.4.6.2b (released 04/16/17):
+- Add support for using the keyboard UI to play variations in replays
+- Fix a bug where the 'rules' command would incorrectly describe movement rules for pieces allowed neither to move through nor stop on a category of spaces
+- Fix a bug where the OpenTafl AI would report an incorrect path through the game tree for a given node

 v0.4.6.1b (released 04/15/17):
 - Fix bug relating to loading built-in rules, along with associated crashes
 - Fix related bug concerning deleting rules and options menu crashes